sebastienrousseau/shokunin/content/index.md

 charset: "utf-8" ## The charset of the site. (default: utf-8)
 cname: "kaishi.one" ## The cname value of the site.
 (Only required for the index page.)
 copyright: "© 2023 Kaishi.
 All rights reserved." ## The copyright of the site.
-description: "Make beautiful websites with Kaishi, a Shokunin (職人) Static Site Generator starter template." ## The description of the site. (max 160 characters)
+description: "Make beautiful websites with Kaishi, a Shokunin Static Site Generator starter template." ## The description of the site. (max 160 characters)
 download: "" ## The download url for the product.
 format-detection: "telephone=no" ## The format detection of the site.
 hreflang: "en-gb" ## The hreflang of the site. (default: en-gb)